Skip to content

 export default nextConfig

-Then, you can use the use cache directive at the file, component, or function level:
+Then, add use cache at the file, component, or function level:

 // File level